SEPTEMBER 2021 UPDATE

 Thailand had the first Covid-19 case outside China.
 The infectious disease was diagnosed on January 13, 2020, on a 61-year-old Chinese woman from Wuhan (where the virus originated), when she arrived at Bangkok’s Suvarnabhumi Airport.
 However, the number of cases remained relatively low over the following days, so a state of emergency was only declared on March 26, and a curfew was implemented on April 3rd (everyone had to stay indoors between 10pm and 4am), but it ended on June 15.
 Before these measures, the virus was mostly controlled by temperature and symptom screening at international airports.
-Bangkok's popular shopping malls, beauty salons, gyms, and massage parlors have now reopened, and, since June 1st, cinemas and theaters are back in business, but with a limit of 200 people at a time.
+A new wave in early 2021 led to new lockdowns, but Thailand aims to have 70 per cent of the population vaccinated by the end of 2021 and fully open to tourism in October.

 Number of Covid-19 Coronavirus Cases in Bangkok and Thailand